 Example of Loans and Work Study not being affected

-It is NIC policy to initially award all students their maximum eligibility in a subsidized loan.
-Also, for the sake of this example, let's assume Ricky has been awarded an unsubsidized loan based on his submission of an Request for Additional Loans Form.
-Because Ricky is a dependent freshman student he is eligible for $3,500 in Subsidized Loans and $2,000 in unsubsidized loans for a total of $5,500.
+It is NIC Financial Aid Office Policy to initially award all students their maximum eligibility in a Subsidized Loan.
+Also, for the sake of this example, let's assume Ricky has been awarded an Unsubsidized Loan based on his submission of an Unsubsidized Loan Request Form.
+Because Ricky is a dependent freshman student, he is eligible for $3,500 in Subsidized Loans and $2,000 in Unsubsidized Loans for a total of $5,500.

 Ricky now has 3,015 remaining in eligibility (8515 – 5500 = 3015).

-It is also NIC's policy to award a maximum work study award of $2,000.
+It is also the NIC Financial Aid Office Policy to award a maximum work study award of $2,000.

 In this case, Ricky would be able to accept his student loans and still be able to receive a work study award.